ldecoster/Plateforme-CTF/README.md

 ## Features

-- Create your own challenges, categories, hints, and flags from the Admin Interface
+- Create your own challenges, tags, resources, and flags from the Admin Interface
   - Unlockable challenge support
   - Challenge plugin architecture to create your own custom challenges
   - Static & Regex based flags